FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

 Multiple Loss Ratio search (MLRsearch) is a packet throughput search algorithm suitable for deterministic systems (as opposed to probabilistic systems).
-MLRsearch discovers multiple packet throughput rates in a single search, with each rate associated with a distinct Packet Loss Ratio (PLR) criteria.
+MLRsearch discovers multiple packet throughput rates in a single search, each rate is associated with a distinct Packet Loss Ratio (PLR) criterion.

 For cases when multiple rates need to be found, this property makes MLRsearch more efficient in terms of time execution, compared to